How Do You Know A Super Real Estate Agent When You Meet One?

 Find a local realtor that treats first time home buyers like royalty

 3. Although the bank has pre-approved you for up to a $300K mortgage, you have communicated to your agent that you feel far more comfortable with a loan that falls around $250K.

 Agent a) The agent tells you she understands but suggests you will not find what you are looking for at this price range and pressures you to look at higher price listings rather than let you move at your pace and on your timetable.

 Agent b) The agent understands how you feel and only recommends homes that would fall into this price range.
-The ultimate goal of the Realtor© is to find you a home that fits your needs and wants and your pocketbook and doesn’t attempt to talk you up into a more expensive property.
+The ultimate goal of the Realtor© is to find you a home that fits your needs, wants, and your pocketbook.
+He doesn’t attempt to talk you up into a more expensive property.